HoangTuan110/ekam/README.md

 - Errors are as few and as obscure as possible, 'cause f-you, that's why
 - Equally obscure help messages
 - Recipes can take command-line arguments though.
+- Brutalist by design: No control flow, no functions (although recipes is kind of a function).
+  Although you still have the necessary features (variables, recipes, aliases, executing recipes within recipes, etc.)
+- You can't change your shell, `ekam` used whatever the shell you are using
+- No multiline commands.
+All of the shell commands must be contained in a single string

 ## Installation